Skip to content

 Virtual Memory

 An important goal of virtual memory is to make sure that a user process can only access its own memory.
-In particular, it should not be allowed to access the kernel memory or memory of other processes.
-In P3, you have learned about PMP which could be a building block for virtual memory.
-We thus start by introducing a simple implementation of virtual memory that combines PMP with software TLB, a scheme that takes only 20 lines of code.
+In particular, it should not be allowed to access the kernel memory or memory of another process.
+In P3, you have learned about PMP and hence we start by introducing a simple implementation of virtual memory that combines PMP with a scheme called software TLB which takes only 20 lines of code without any special CPU support.

 This simple implementation helps you understand precisely the interface and functionalities of virtual memory.
 We then introduce page table translation, a more complex but also more widely-used CPU support for virtual memory.
 Your job is to implement virtual memory using page table translation and provide the same functionalities as PMP + software TLB.